-MIDI File cues allow you to play a MIDI file, containing a sequence of MIDI events, to a single MIDI output.
+MIDI File cues contain a sequence of MIDI events and play them to a single MIDI output.
 While QLab does not have a native concept of tempo and meter maps, MIDI File cues provide a way to create individual timelines on which events occur with tempo- and meter-based timings.
 This can be useful when synchronizing MIDI-triggered events with a piece of music, for example.

 The MIDI File cue supports both Type 0 (single-track) and Type 1 (multitrack) standard MIDI files.
 Type 2 files (an uncommon multiple-sequence format) are not supported.

-When a MIDI File cue is selected, three tabs will appear in the Inspector:
+When a MIDI File cue is selected, two tabs will appear in the Inspector:

 MIDI Destination.
 This drop-down menu shows the eight MIDI patches, or destinations, to which QLab can send MIDI messages.
 You can edit this list in MIDI File Settings.